enovella/enovella.github.io/_posts/2017-05-20-android-owasp-crackmes-level-3.md

 **Solution 2: Replacing the native function `pthread_create` and disabling the security threads**

-If we look at the cross-references to `pthread_create`, then we realize that all the references are the callbacks we want to influence.
+If we look at the cross-references to `pthread_create`, then we realize that all the references are the callbacks we want to influence to.
 See more in the next figure:
 <div style="text-align:center" markdown="1">
 ![3](https://raw.githubusercontent.com/enovella/enovella.github.io/master/static/img/_posts/pthread_create.png "Cross-references to pthread_create"){: .center-image }
 {:.image-caption}